knative/docs/docs/eventing/sugar/README.md

   controller will create a Broker named by that Trigger in the Trigger's Namespace.

-When a Broker is deleted and the above labels or annotations are in-use, the Sugar Controller will automatically recreate a default Broker.
+When a Broker is deleted and the mentioned labels or annotations are in use, the Sugar Controller will automatically recreate a default Broker.

 ### Namespace Examples

 Creating a "default" Broker when creating a Namespace:

-1. Copy the YAML below into a file:
+1. Copy the following YAML into a file:

     ```yaml
     apiVersion: v1